Have you ever wondered if homemakers should hire help?

 2. It gives someone else a job.

 I have hired a college student working her way through nursing school to clean my house.
-I have hired a single mom.
+I’ve hired a single mom.
 I have hired a woman whose husband lost his job and their family had to live off of savings.
 With each of these people, the blessing and benefit was mutual.
 We needed each other!

 A lot of people that are in full-time ministry or full-time blogging have help.
 There is just no way they could do everything they do without help.
 When you read big, successful blogs and you see the woman behind it is a wife, a mom, a writer, and also creating new products and homeschooling their kids, you begin to wonder what they are doing that you are not.